stb-tester/stb-tester/README.rst

     Specify `match_parameters` to customise the image matching algorithm.
 See the documentation for `MatchParameters` for details.

-press_until_match(key, image, interval_secs=3, noise_threshold=None, max_presses=10, match_parameters=None)
+press_until_match(key, image, interval_secs=None, noise_threshold=None, max_presses=None, match_parameters=None)
     Calls `press` as many times as necessary to find the specified `image`.

     Returns `MatchResult` when `image` is found.
     Raises `MatchTimeout` if no match is found after `max_presses` times.

+    `interval_secs` (int) default: 3
-    `interval_secs` is the number of seconds to wait for a match before pressing again.
+      The number of seconds to wait for a match before pressing again.

-    The global defaults for `interval_secs` and `max_presses` can be set in the configuration file, in section `press_until_match`.
+    `max_presses` (int) default: 10
+      The number of times to try pressing the key and looking for the image before giving up and throwing `MatchTimeout`

+    `noise_threshold` (string) DEPRECATED
-    The templatematch parameter `noise_threshold` is marked for deprecation but appears in the args for backward compatibility with positional argument syntax.
+      `noise_threshold` is marked for deprecation but appears in the args for backward compatibility with positional argument syntax.
 It will be removed in a future release; please use `match_parameters.confirm_threshold` instead.

+    `match_parameters` (MatchParameters) default: MatchParameters()
-    Specify `match_parameters` to customise the image matching algorithm.
+      Customise the image matching algorithm.
 See the documentation for `MatchParameters` for details.

 wait_for_motion(timeout_secs=10, consecutive_frames=None, noise_threshold=None, mask=None)
     Search for motion in the source video stream.